Frequently Asked Questions

 Are there costs?
 Can I get diagnostic reports about my child?

 There are no costs associated with participation (in fact we pay participants a small “thank you”).
-We do not do any diagnostic reports.
+We do not provide any diagnostic reports.
 We also do not give parents the responses of their specific children, rather tell parents the overall findings for children in general.

 What questions guide the TransYouth Project?